patrickma6199/patrick-resume/README.md

 HOST_NAME=localhost                                 # Set to public domain name

-PASSKEY=opensesame                                  # The passkey used to secure the AI Assistant PRIVATE_LMSTUDIO_ADDRESS                            # The private network address you are using to run a local instance of LM Studio
+PASSKEY=opensesame                                  # The passkey used to secure the AI Assistant PRIVATE_LMSTUDIO_ADDRESS=http://192.168.0.1         # The private network address you are using to run a local instance of LM Studio
 ```

 ## 4. Certificate Set-up